AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - int
      - Overrides TIFF scanline rows per strip with a specific request (if not supplied, OIIO will choose a reasonable default).
+   * - ``oiio:ioproxy``
+     - ptr
+     - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by writing to memory rather than the file system.

 **TIFF compression modes**